pushkar100/notes-system-design/2-Networking-concepts-and-large-scale-networks-basics.md

 - In a Monolith (Old way): The Cart just calls a function payment.process().
 It’s instant and reliable because it happens in the same memory space.
 - In Microservices (New way): The Cart has to make an HTTP request over a network to the Payment Service.

-Problems:
+**Problems**
 1. Here is where the headache starts.
 Networks are unreliable.
 2. What if the Payment Service is down?
 You need code to retry.
 3. What if the Payment Service is slow?
 You need code for a timeout.
 4. How do you ensure the data is safe?
 You need code for encryption (SSL/TLS).
 5. How do you know who called whom?
 You need code for logging.

-The Nightmare: If you have 50 microservices written in different languages (Java, Python, Go), you have to write this "retry/timeout/security" logic 50 times.
+**The Nightmare**: If you have 50 microservices written in different languages (Java, Python, Go), you have to write this "retry/timeout/security" logic 50 times.
 If you want to change how retries work, you have to update and redeploy all 50 services.

 **The Solution: The "Personal Assistant" (Service Mesh)**